lynema/micro-coop/README.md

 This project started with a T-PicoC3 from Liligo and then evolved into running on a ESP32-S3-DevKitC-1-N8R2 Development Board.
 After experiencing WiFi connection troubles with the S3, it moved to the ESP32-C6.
 Currently, the ESP32-C6 is my recommendation.

-There is going to be a lot of details that are unneceary and unwanted.
+There is going to be a lot of code that are unnecessary and unwanted.
 Everything could use a cleanup.
 For those getting into microcontrolers, this should provide a decent demo of some functionality they can provide.

 # Features
 - Actuates a door at sunrise and sunset